How to get funding for your small business idea in Nigeria

 While shopping for partners however, be sure you’re looking out for people with similar interests as yours.

-Also, look out for the kind of business partners with a decent experience and trust worthiness.
+Also, look out for the kind of business partners with a decent experience and trustworthiness.
 This will help you in building your business without a lot of rancor.

 With a decent credit rating, you can also get funding for a small business by borrowing from microfinance banks.